Modern Slavery and Human Trafficking Statement

 • Audit and compliance, Human resources, Procurement, Sales

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to all key supplier facing employees.
-In addition, our supplier appraisal procedures are currently being reviewed and updated including how we monitor and manage any modern slavery reviews.
+In addition, our supplier appraisal procedures have been updated via our SCOC to ensure compliance along our supply chain.

 Phil Wild CEO